officialabd/data_analysis_projects/README.md

 ## DESCRIPTION

 Welcome to my repository for the Udacity Data Analyst Nanodegree Program!
-This program provided a comprehensive introduction to data analysis using Python, with a focus on libraries such as NumPy, Matplotlib, Seaborn, and pandas.
+This program provided a comprehensive introduction to data analysis using Python, focusing on libraries such as NumPy, Matplotlib, Seaborn, and Pandas.
 Throughout the course, I completed three main projects, each designed to enhance my skills in data wrangling, visualization, and analysis.

 Certificate: [Verified Certificate Of Data Analyst Nanodegree Program Completion](https://www.udacity.com/certificate/e/39a7f524-0cbc-11ef-b85c-1f6fa20ba95c)

 ### Projects:

-1. **Investigate a Dataset**:
+1. **Investigate a Dataset**: No Show Appointments

    - Applied the data analysis process of questioning, wrangling, exploring, analyzing, and communicating data using Python libraries like NumPy and pandas.
-2. **Real World Data Wrangling with Python**:
+2. **Real World Data Wrangling with Python**: Palestinian Tech Labor Market

    - Learned advanced data wrangling techniques, including gathering, assessing, and cleaning data to transform raw and messy data into a clean format for analysis.
-3. **Communicate Data Findings**:
+3. **Communicate Data Findings**: Ford GoBike System Data

    - Applied data visualization principles using Matplotlib and Seaborn to tell compelling stories with data through analysis and visualizations.